Doonesbury by Garry Trudeau for September 01, 2019

 9. My personal icon

-cocavan11 over 4 years ago
+cocavan11 about 5 years ago

 Cultural commercialism invents wants and then converts them to needs.
 The silliness of events to mark every so-called life passage drains everyone’s emotional, psychological, and fiscal resources: births, baptisms, first communions, confirmations, birthdays, quinceañeras, graduations, weddings, housewarmings, baby showers, anniversaries, funerals, etc. should be treated as the legitimate private, personal occasions they are.
 Instead, they’re organized to force one and all to long for the relative calm and tranquility of New Orleans and Rio de Janeiro Mardi Gras events, combined.
 All these events are just silly, attention-starved people celebrating themselves and, in the process, demeaning their fundamental self-worth.